sagarp2901/full-stack-challenge/README.md

   *	Windows command: *mongo*

 ------------------------------------------------------------------------------------------------------------------------------
+# Full Stack Developer Challenge
+This is an interview challenge for Paytm Labs.
+Please feel free to fork.
+Pull Requests will be ignored.

 ## Requirements
 Design a web application that allows employees to submit feedback toward each other's performance review.